Guinea pigs are small mammals that need much attention and care.

 Dystocia is a condition quite common in a certain animal species that slow down the delivery process and jeopardizes the mother and her babies.

-Basically, the tough fibrous cartilage which joins the two pubic bones is quite stiff and doesn’t expand as much as it should.
+The tough fibrous cartilage which joins the two pubic bones is quite stiff and doesn’t expand as much as it should.

 Of course, if you notice something out of the ordinary, contact a veterinarian.